khoahd7621/oracle-certified-professional-java-se-17-practice/src/main/java/com/khoahd7621/Chapter7_BeyondClasses/I.ImplementingInterfaces.md

 ```

 &emsp;&emsp;
-In this example, we’ve marked in bold the implicit modifiers that the compiler automatically inserts.
+In this example, we’ve marked in bold the implicit modifiers that the compiler automatically
+inserts.
 First, the abstract keyword is added to the interface declaration.
 Next, the
 public, static, and final keywords are added to the interface variables if they do not
 exist.
 Finally, each abstract method is prepended with the abstract and public keywords
 if it does not contain them already